prody/ProDy/doc/tutorials/prody_tutorial/structure.rst

 PDB files can be written using the :func:`.writePDB` function.
 The function accepts objects containing or referring to atomic data.

-Writing selected atoms:
+Output selected atoms:

 .. ipython:: python

    writePDB('1p38_calphas.pdb', p38.select('calpha'))

-Writing a chain:
+Output a chain:

 .. ipython:: python